Software Alternatives, Accelerators & Startups

 • Can I use my MacBook Air as a monitor for my pc with a HDMI?

 If you don't mind a slight latency when playing, you can use Parsec, NoMachine or Jump Desktop.
 Connect to your PC via Ethernet or Thunderbolt to get the lowest possible latency.
-Source: 12 months ago
+Source: about 2 years ago

 • Remote editing setups?